gnafit/gna/doc/source/tutorial/plotting_1d.rst

    Several histograms superimposed in ``plot_hist()`` version.

 For the bar version there are two ways to plot overlapping histograms.

+Bars' transparency
+''''''''''''''''''

 First one is to modify the histograms' transparency by setting ``alpha`` option below 1.

 .. literalinclude:: ../../../macro/tutorial/basic/08_hists_plot.py
     :linenos: